thewhitecircle/ctf_writeups/cyber_apocalypse_2025/crypto/Traces.md

             return self.encrypt(ct)

-What we could see from this was the key was only generated once during `__init__(self, host, port)`, and the `AES.MODE_CTR` encryption was having the same counter everytime it occured because `Counter.new()` starts from 0 if not otherwise specified.
+What we could see from this was the key was only generated once during `__init__(self, host, port)`, and the `AES.MODE_CTR` encryption was having the same counter every time it occurred because `Counter.new()` starts from 0 if not otherwise specified.
-Basically the keystream was the same reused for each encrpytion, which meant we could try and derive it from known plaintext.
-The server itself allowed to connect manually, and after joining a channel, one would have to write `!nick username` in order to start chatting.
+Basically the key stream was the same reused for each encryption, which meant we could try and derive it from known plaintext.
+The server itself allowed connecting manually, and after joining a channel, one would have to write `!nick username` in order to start chatting.
 This was a good start for decrypting the rest of the messages because we could easily guess that was the content of the first messages in the chat.

-decrpytor.py:
+Decrpytor.py:

     from binascii import unhexlify, hexlify